ericlee83/QT_Challenge/README.md

 AirportFinder application consumes the Qantas JSON API and allows the consumer to list and filter airports by country, airport code, international, domestic airports.

 AirportFinder exposes two end points for listing and filtering airports.
+By default it use http://localhost:8080.

 1. /rest/airports : It lists all the airports information based on the Qantas JSOM API.